sympy/sympy/doc/src/guides/contributing/dependencies.md

 # Dependencies

+This page lists the hard and optional dependencies of SymPy.

 There are several packages that, when installed, can enable certain additional SymPy functionality.
-Most users and contributors will not need to install any of the packages mentioned below (except for the hard dependencies), unless they intend to use the part(s) of SymPy that can use those packages.
+Most users and contributors will not need to install any of the packages mentioned below (except for the hard dependencies), unless they intend to use or contribute to the parts of SymPy that can use those packages.

 Every dependency listed below can be installed with conda via [conda-forge](https://conda-forge.org/), and most can also be installed with